Aladar Imre: Exile and literary activity

 The Romanian Council of Ministers decided on August 29, 1931, to expel Imre, and he chose to leave for the Soviet Union.
-Participating in the Fifth Congress of the PCdR that took place near Moscow that year, he joined David Avramescu in criticising the gathering's lack of representativeness, only to be rebuffed by Bela Kun.
-At the same Congress, as CGSU delegate, he presented a report on the Romanian trade unions.
-Around 1935 he was living in Tiraspol, where he published pamphlets attacking the Romanian electoral system of the time.
-Imre was executed by the Soviet authorities during the Great Purge.
-He was part of the group of Romanian victims of the purges posthumously rehabilitated in 1968 by a commission of the Romanian Communist Party.
+Participating in the Fifth Congress of the PCdR, held near Moscow that year, he joined David Avramescu in criticising the congress for its lack of representativeness, only to be rebuffed by Bela Kun.
+As the CGSU delegate, during the congress he also presented a report on the Romanian trade unions.